 We review accredited bodies' policies and procedures for dealing with misconduct of licensed auditors or registered audit firms.
 Accredited bodies must report any complaints received about licensed auditors or registered audit firms to us.
 We also have the power to start or take over investigations of misconduct and to take direct disciplinary action.

 We review any complaints about a licensed auditor to see if accredited bodies' policies and procedures were followed.
-We also provide recommendations to improve accredited bodies' systems and policies, where necessary.
+We recommend improvements to accredited bodies' systems and policies, where necessary.

 How we monitor accredited bodies